Introduction to Hemet, California

 Events and Attractions in Hemet

 Since 1923, one of the area's premiere events has been the annual Ramona Pageant.
 Based on the novel ("Ramona") by Helen Hunt Jackson, the pageant brings together the people of Hemet and San Jacinto who stage America's longest running outdoor drama each spring at the Ramona Bowl Amphitheatre.
-The Amphitheatre is also the venue of many theatrical events including the Shakespeare Festival, the Courtyard Dinner Theatre Summer series, and the Ramona Bowl Repertory Theatre fall musical.
-Museums in Hemet include the Hemet Museum, which features agricultural displays, Native American artifacts, railroading relics, and other artifacts showcasing the area's colorful history; and the KidZone Museum, an interactive children's museum housing over 20 interactive learning exhibits.
+The Amphitheatre is also the venue of many theatrical events including the Shakespeare Festival, the Courtyard Dinner Theatre Summer series and the Ramona Bowl Repertory Theatre fall musical.
+Museums in Hemet include the Hemet Museum, which features agricultural displays, Native American artifacts, railroading relics and other artifacts showcasing the area's colorful history.
+The KidZone Museum is an interactive children's museum housing over 20 interactive learning exhibits.